Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 (the reseed trigger), if BASAL is <= 'reseed_trig', then reseed otherwise simply pass. if reseed_trig <0 then passes (flag for no reseed)
 2. set BASAL to 'reseed_basal'
 3. set the Phenological stage (PHEN) to 0
-3. set [LAI, TILG2, TILG1, TILV] to either the user defined parameter 'reseed_{var}' or keep at current state value when the user defined parameter 'reseed_{var}' <0.
+3. set [LAI, TILG2, TILG1, TILV, CLV, CRES, CST, CSTUB] to either the user defined parameter 'reseed_{var}' or keep at current state value when the user defined parameter 'reseed_{var}' <0.
 4. set a user defined delay in harvesting ('reseed_harv_delay'), by setting the next n days harv_trig to -1